 His film debut came with the 2012 feature Gone Too Far.
 He has since appeared in several films, including Star Wars: The Force Awakens, Bob Marley: One Love, and The Pirates.
 In 2024, Tosin starred in the Netflix sci-fi drama series Supa Cell, created by Rapman, solidifying his status as a leading actor.

 Ola later joined the main cast of the ITV family drama series Riches, created by Abby Ajayi.
-He continues to build a dynamic and diverse portfolio, demonstrating his versatility across television, film, and other mediums.
+He continues to build a dynamic and diverse portfolio, demonstrating his versatility across television, film, and other media.
 In the early stages of his career, Ola also played a featured role in the Nollywood film Aramotu, adding an international dimension to his dynamic body of work.

 Oluwunmi Mosaku is an acclaimed Nigerian-born British actress.
 Born in Zaria, a city in Nigeria's North Central region, she moved to the UK at a young age with her academician parents.
 Raised in Manchester, Mosaku attended prestigious institutions, including Trinity Church of England High School and Xaverian Sixth Form College, before completing her education at the Royal Academy of Dramatic Art (RADA), earning a BA in Acting.
 She was also a notable member of the Manchester Girls Choir.

 Mosaku began her professional acting career on stage, debuting at the Arcola Theatre and performing in prominent productions at the Lyric Hammersmith and the Royal Court Theatre.
 Her first screen appearance was in the BBC Two series Moses Jones, which earned her the Best Actress award in a Miniseries at the Rome Fiction Festival.
 This accolade marked the beginning of a successful career, and she was named one of Screen International’s UK Stars of Tomorrow.
-She gained further recognition at the Toronto International Film Festival, where she was highlighted as one of The Seven Fresh Faces for her role in I Am Slave.
+She gained further recognition at the Toronto International Film Festival, where she was highlighted as one of the Seven Fresh Faces for her role in I Am Slave.

 Mosaku's talent earned her a BAFTA nomination for Best Actress and a BAFTA TV Award for Best Supporting Actress for her portrayal of Gloria Taylor in the TV film Damilola: Our Loved Boy.
 She also won the British Independent Film Award (BIFA) for Best Performance by an Actress in a British Independent Film for her role as Rial in His House.